 When spring is in the air, so is the hayfever season.
-Traditional Chinese Medicine (TCM) and acupuncture aren’t just for relieving pain.
-These treatments can also be good for a variety of inflammatory ailments including allergies and asthma.
-And acupucture can work in conjunction with your existing medications.
+Traditional Chinese Medicine (TCM) and acupuncture treatments can also be useful for allergic rhinitis (perennial & seasonal).
+And acupuncture can work in conjunction with your existing medications.

 There is always a lot to do in the garden when spring arrives – weeding, planting, pruning and generally preparing for the summer.
 It’s wonderful to feel the gentle sunshine and warmth, see signs of new life everywhere, and breathe in the intoxicating fragrance of the blossoms – but it’s not so much fun when all this fragrance and growth makes you sneeze endlessly and feel totally miserable.